skubendrachari/vending-machine-take-home-public/exercise/src/README.md

 ## Executing

 - After cloning the application
-- If Visual studio code is available open the solution file VendingMachine.sln and set the
+- If Visual studio code is available open the solution file VendingMachine.sln and set the VendingMachine console application as startup and fire up VS
 - Or else from the visual studio command prompt execute
 ```console
 dotnet build VendingMachine.sln --no-restore